boltlabs-inc/zip-spec/zip-bolt-support.rst

 -------------
 The channel closing consists of the customer broadcasting the most recent commitment transaction and requires that they present the closure token necessary to claim the funds.
 Similarly, the merchant would be able to claim the funds with the appropriate revocation token as well.

-4. Bitcoin Compatible: Using T-address and Scripting Opcodes
+4. Bitcoin Compatible: Using T-address and Scripting Opcodes (TODO: REMOVE)
 -------------
 We assume the following features are present: